harisont/concept-alignment/README.md

 The grammar generation module can be run as follows:

 ```
-stack exec -- generate-grammar path_to_extract_grammar paths_to_morphodicts paths_to_aligned_conllu_files
+"Usage: stack exec -- generate-grammar alignments_prefixes"
 ```

-Here, `path_to_extract_grammar` should point to the extraction grammar in `.pgf` format. `paths_to_morphodicts` stands for the path of the morphological dictionaries of the languages involved, also in `.pgf` format.

-Similarly, `paths_to_aligned_conllu_files` is to be replaced with the files containing the concepts in CoNNL-u format.
-These files should be, in terms of the languages they are written in, in the same order as the morphological dictionaries.
+Here, `alignments_prefixes` is a list of space-separated prefixes of aligned CoNNL-U files to derive grammar rules from.

+Flags:

+- `--extraction-grammar=PREFIX` (prefix of the extraction grammar, by default `grammars/Extract`)
+- `--morphodicts=PREFIX` (prefix common to all the morphological dictionaries to be used,by default `MorphoDict` since, __if the GF RGL is set up correctly__, morphological dictionaries should be in your GF path).
+Specifying a value for this parameter is often necessary, even when the morphological dictionaries to be used are the RGL's.
+- `--output=PREFIX` (prefix of the generated (output) grammar, by default `grammars/Generated`).

 ### `translate`